chazzconi25/IC322-Portfolio/week07/review_questions07.md

 ***

-### R21: How many IP addresses does a router have?
+### R21: Do routers have IP addresses?
+If so, how many?

 ***